Develop Your Proposal for a Pre-Organized Session

 These instructions assume you are the Organizer.
 ACSP staff and track chairs will come to rely on you when finalizing the details of the pre-organized session.
 ACSP staff will work with the Organizer when something goes awry with the session.
 The submission system will ask you to indicate you are the Organizer.

 - Determine a theme of your session.
 Invite and confirm participating authors via your personal email.
 There must be a minimum of three paper presentations (maximum of five) to be considered a successful session proposal.

 - Invite a discussant for your session unless you wish conference organizers do this on your behalf.
-This individual is a suggestion from you.
-Unfortunately, pre-organized sessions will not be scheduled around the discussant’s other conflicts, conference organizers will ask you to invite another discussant if a schedule conflict appears.
+This individual is a suggestion from you for this session.
+Unfortunately, pre-organized sessions will not be scheduled around the discussant’s other conflicts and conference organizers will ask you to invite another discussant if a schedule conflict appears.

 - Have a session title, a track choice and an alternate choice, a summary of the session prepared.

 - Have on hand the name, affiliation and email address of one person responsible for each paper in your session.

 Submit the Session Proposal Before Any Paper Abstracts